Gun culture in the United States

-Gun politics in the United States tends to be polarized between advocates of gun rights, often conservative or libertarian, and those who support stricter gun control, often liberal.

-The gun culture of the United States can be considered unique among developed countries in terms of the large number of firearms owned by civilians, generally permissive regulations, and high levels of gun violence.
+Gun politics in the United States are highly polarized.
+Advocates of gun rights, typically aligned with conservative or libertarian views, emphasize the importance of the Second Amendment and oppose gun control.
+In contrast, those who support stricter gun control, often with liberal perspectives, advocate for more regulations to reduce gun violence.
+The gun culture in the United States is unique among developed nations due to the massive volume of firearms owned by civilians, the popularity of firearms for self-defense, hunting, and sporting activities, and a generally permissive regulatory environment.

 History

+American militia culture

 American attitudes on gun ownership date back to the American Revolutionary War, and also arise from traditions of hunting, militias, and frontier living.

-Justifying the unique attitude toward gun ownership in the United States, James Madison wrote in Federalist No. 46, in 1788, that:
+Justifying the unique attitude toward gun ownership in the United States, James Madison wrote in Federalist No. 46, in 1788:

-The American hunting/sporting passion comes from a time when the United States was an agrarian, subsistence nation where hunting was a profession for some, an auxiliary source of food for some settlers, and also a deterrence to animal predators.
-A connection between shooting skills and survival among rural American men was in many cases a necessity and a 'rite of passage' for those entering manhood.
-Today, hunting survives as a central sentimental component of a gun culture as a way to control animal populations across the country, regardless of modern trends away from subsistence hunting and rural living.
+The American hunting and sporting passion comes from a time when the United States was an agrarian, subsistence nation where hunting was a profession for some, an auxiliary source of food for some settlers, and also a deterrence to animal predators.
+A connection between shooting skills and survival among rural American men was in many cases a necessity and a rite of passage for manhood.
+Hunting endures as a central sentimental component of a gun culture to control animal populations across the country, regardless of modern trends away from subsistence hunting and rural living.

 The militia spirit derives from an early American dependence on arms to protect themselves from foreign armies and hostile Native Americans.
 Survival depended upon everyone being capable of using a weapon.
-Prior to the American Revolution there was neither budget nor manpower nor government desire to maintain a full-time army.
+Before the American Revolution there was neither budget nor manpower nor government desire to maintain a full-time army.
 Therefore, the armed citizen-soldier carried the responsibility.
 Service in militia, including providing one's own ammunition and weapons, was mandatory for all men.
 Yet, as early as the 1790s, the mandatory universal militia duty gave way to voluntary militia units and a reliance on a regular army.
-Throughout the 19th century the institution of the civilian militia began to decline.
+Throughout the 19th century, the institution of the civilian militia began to decline.

-Closely related to the militia tradition was the frontier tradition with the need for a means of self-protection closely associated with the nineteenth century westward expansion and the American frontier.
+Closely related to the militia tradition was the frontier tradition with the need for a means of self-protection closely associated with the nineteenth-century westward expansion and the American frontier.
 In popular literature, frontier adventure was most famously told by James Fenimore Cooper, who is credited by Petri Liukkonen with creating the archetype of an 18th-century frontiersman through such novels as The Last of the Mohicans (1826) and The Deerslayer (1840).

+Scotch-Irish Americans arguably best epitomized this frontier spirit.
+Emigrating from areas of Ireland and Scotland which had historically been economically poor and violent, these immigrants brought with them an intense pride, individualism and love of guns which would shape future decedent's views and help form the origin of American gun culture.
+Settling in Appalachia, the Scots-Irish would lead the push westward and eventually populate a band stretching from Appalachia to Texas and Oklahoma, and particularly after the Dust Bowl into Southern California.